Are you wondering, “Is Buenos Aires safe?”

 - Not flashing money

-- Watching the activity around you
+- Watching the surrounding activity

-- Not traveling alone
+- Not travelling alone

-By working with these few basic steps you’re going to be setting yourself up for a safer and more enjoyable trip.
+By working with these few basic steps, you’re going to be setting yourself up for a safer and more enjoyable trip.

 Safety Tips for Buenos Aires